 The program includes course work in the areas of second language acquisition theory and linguistics, curriculum design, materials development, intercultural communication, grammar, phonology, classroom management, multi-media resources and assessment.
-In addition to the 18 hours a week of class time, students observe and teach in one of Selkirk’s multicultural ESL classes on the same campus.
+In addition to the 18 hours a week of class time, students observe and teach in one of Selkirk College’s multicultural ESL classes on the same campus.
 TESOL students also have the opportunity to participate in language partnerships with ESL students and gain work experience as ESL tutors.

 There are two program options: